-- 1. From the navigation panel, go to General > Parental Controls. - 2.
-From the Web & Apps Filters pane, click ON. - 3.
-When the End Users License Agreement (EULA) message prompt appears, click I agree to continue. - 4.
-From the Client List column, select or key in the client's name from the drop down list box. - From the Content Category column, select the filters from the four main categories: Adult, Instant Message and Communication, P2P and File Transfer, and Streaming and Entertainment. - 6.
-Click 10 to add the client's profile. - 7.
+- 1. From the navigation panel, go to General > AiProtection. - 2.
+From the AiProtection main page, click on the Parental Controls icon to go to the Parental Controls tab. - 3.
+From the Enable Web & Apps Filters pane, click ON. - 4.
+When the End Users License Agreement (EULA) message prompt appears, click I agree to continue. - 5.
+From the Client List column, select or key in the client's name from the drop down list box. - 6.
+From the Content Category column, select the filters from the four main categories: Adult, Instant Message and Communication, P2P and File Transfer, and Streaming and Entertainment. - 7.
+Click (19) to add the client's profile. - 8.
 Click Apply to save the settings.